Understand │Conserve │ Inspire

 From bite-sized appetizers to full meaty entrees, the book is fun and eye-opening.

 At Trent University, we are training the next generation of conservation professionals.
 In the Department of Biology, we offer the Internship in Conservation Biology, an opportunity to gain course credit while working on a real-world problem with a sponsoring conservation agency.
-The Internship is part of our Specialization in Conservation Biology.
+The Internship is part of our Bachelor of Science degree in Conservation Biology.

 In the Environmental & Life Sciences Graduate Program, we offer Master of Science and Ph.D. degrees in a deliberately interdisciplinary setting.
 Many of the projects in my lab are conducted in partnership with governmental agencies, including the Ontario Ministry of Natural Resources & Forestry, Manitoba Conservation & Water Stewardship, and Newfoundland & Labrador Department of Environment & Conservation.